 Disclaimer: Please note that this case was provided by one of our clients, and the views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of PropellerAds.

 One of our affiliate marketers has managed to successfully combine a dating offer with Native Ads.
-As you can see, these kind of experiments can turn out very profitable.
+As you can see, this kind of experiments can turn out very profitable.
 Are you up for experiments?

 Ad Format: Native Ads

 Campaign period: Mar 30, 2019 – Apr 7, 2019

 No surprises here, people enjoy browsing websites and clicking the images.
 I like that too.
 And that’s why I decided to try Native Ads.

 I’m not a pro.
 Previously I ran some Push campaigns, and before that, worked with Facebook ads.
 I’ll tell you about my first experience with Native ads.